 The growth in electronic banking and electronic commerce, and the increasing use and reliance upon proprietary or confidential information by businesses, government and educational institutions that is remotely accessible by many users, has made information security a paramount concern.
 We believe that enterprises are seeking solutions which will continue to allow them to expand access to data and financial assets while maintaining network security.

-According to Datamonitor, the global market for security products is expected to grow from \$2.3 billion in 1998 to over \$8 billion in 2003, a compound annual growth rate of 28%.
+According to International Data Corporation (IDC), the global market for security products is growing from \$4.0\$ billion in 1999 to over \$11.3\$ billion in 2004, a compound annual growth rate of 23%.

-INTERNET AND ENTERPRISE SECURITY.
+Internet and Enterprise Security.
 With the advent of personal computers and distributed information systems in the form of wide area networks, intranets, local area networks and the Internet, as well as other direct electronic links, many organizations have implemented applications to enable their work force and third parties, including vendors, suppliers and customers, to access and exchange data and perform electronic transactions.
 As a result of the increased number of users having direct and remote access to such enterprise applications, data and financial assets have become increasingly vulnerable to unauthorized access and misuse.

-INDIVIDUAL USER SECURITY.
+Individual User Security.
 In addition to the need for enterprise-wide security, the proliferation of personal computers, personal digital assistants and mobile telephones in both the home and office settings, combined with widespread access to the Internet, have created significant opportunities for electronic commerce by individual users such as electronic bill payment, home banking and home shopping.